postlund/pyatv/docs/documentation/protocols.md

 | Content-Type | application/x-www-form-urlencoded |

 There are a lot of different requests that can be sent and this library implements far from all of them.
-Fact is that there is support for things that aren't implemented by the native Remote app, like scrubbing (changing absolute position in the stream).
+There is actually support for things that aren't implemented by the native Remote app, like scrubbing (changing absolute position in the stream).
 Since it's the same commands as used by iTunes, we can probably assume that it's the same software implementation used in both products.
 Enough on that matter...
-All the requests that are used by this library is described in its own chapter a bit further down.
+All the requests that are used by this library is described in their own chapter a bit further down.

 ## Authentication

 Some commands can be queried freely by anyone on the same network as the Apple TV, like the server-info command.
 But most commands require a "session id".
-The session id is obtained by doing login and extracting the `mlid` key.
+The session id is obtained by doing a login and extracting the `mlid` key.
 Session id is then included in all requests, e.g.

     ctrl-int/1/playstatusupdate?session-id=<session id>&revision-number=0